conan-io/docs/examples/graph/tool_requires/using_protobuf.rst

   the protobuf library (host context).

 Given that, we should be able to use protobuf in build/host context in the same Conan recipe.
-Basically, your package should look like:
+Basically, your package recipe should look like:

 .. code-block:: python